guixiuqi/reverse-zMAP/README.md

 2. Mutation file

-	This file is a three-column, tab-delimited file with the first line identifying the columns.
-The column names are Sample_id, survival_time, and death_or_not.
+   Tab-delimited file where rows represent genes, columns represent samples, and values are coded as 1 for non-silent mutations and 0 for others.

 3. Covariates file

    The file includes additional covariates.
-Columns represent samples, while rows encompass various additional covariates, including age, sex, and others.
+Columns represent samples, while rows encompass various additional covariates,
+	including age, sex, and others.
 The values inside must be numerical.

 4. Gene location file

    The file containing transcription start site information for all genes in the genome.
-	It contains three columns with the column names being gene, chromosome, and tss respectively.
+	It contains three columns with the column names being gene, chromosome, and TSS respectively.

 5. Chromosome length file
     Tab-delimited file contains two columns, chromosome and length.